NeatNit/new_softlamps/README.md

 ### Hook: IsAvailable
 This hook is optional, and by default always returns `true`.

 Return whether this module is available to be made active.
+When returning false, you can (and should) provide a second return value, a string explaining to the user why this isn't available.

-### Method: SetAvailable(available)
+### Method: SetAvailable(available, reason)
-Argument: (boolean) *available* - whether the module is available.

-This overwrites IsAvailable with a function that returns the value you specify.
+This overwrites IsAvailable with a function that always returns the values you specify.

+Arguments:
+- (boolean) *available* - whether the module is available.
+- (optional string) *reason* - if false, explain (to the user) why this isn't available.
+This may be a language string.

 ### Method: IsActive
 Get whether this module is active in the current HeavyLight stack.